ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The purpose of this message is for the server to indicate explicit rejection of the previous message received from the client.
 This message can be sent at any time in the session.
-The server MUST include error details using the Problem Details format defined in {{RFC9457}}
+The server MUST include an error code (see {{error-codes-section}}) in this message.
-(see {{satp-protocol-errors-section}}).
+A reject message is taken to mean an immediate termination of the session.

 The message MUST be signed by the server.

+The parameters of this message consist of the following:

+- version REQUIRED: SATP protocol Version see {{satp-protocol-version}} as a string "major.minor".

+- messageType REQUIRED: urn:ietf:satp:msgtype:reject-msg

+- sessionId REQUIRED: A unique identifier chosen by the client to identify the current session.

+- transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

+- hashPrevMessage REQUIRED: The cryptographic hash of the last message that caused the rejection to occur.
+The default hash algorithm is SHA256.

+- reasonCode REQUIRED: The error code (see {{error-codes-section}}) causing the rejection.

+- timestamp REQUIRED: timestamp of this message.

-A reject message is taken to mean an immediate termination of the session.
+Here is an example of the message request body:

+{
+  "version": "1.0",
+  "messageType": "urn:ietf:satp:msgtype:reject-msg",
+  "sessionId": "d66a567c-11f2-4729-a0e9-17ce1faf47c1",
+  "transferContextId": "89e04e71-bba2-4363-933c-262f42ec07a0",
+  "hashPrevMessage": "154dfaf0406038641e7e59509febf41d9d5d80f367db96198690151f4758ca6e",
+  "reasonCode": "err_2.1",
+  "timestamp": "2024-10-03T12:02+00Z",
+}